-However, the Chinese company has been battling to hold onto its 'king of the camera phones' crown, what with Google introducing the incredible Night Sight mode in its Pixel 3, Samsung pushing multiple cameras in its A9 and great in-device processing in its Galaxy S10+, and Oppo teasing the possibilities of what's to come with its 10x zoom.
+However, the Chinese company has been battling to hold onto its 'king of the camera phones' crown, what with Google introducing the incredible Night Sight mode in its Pixel 3, Samsung pushing multiple cameras in its A9 and great in-device processing in its Galaxy S10+, and Oppo now showing off very similar technology in its Reno 10x Zoom.

 The P30 Pro doesn't muck about though.
 By implementing a Leica Quad Camera system - which marries ultra-wide, super-high resolution and genuine zoom alongside a Time-of-Flight (ToF) camera - the Chinese company has succeeded in implementing the best, most versatile camera in any phone to date.